Koussay-Akchi/Koussay-Akchi/README.md

 ### Projects 🔭
 most of my projects are purely **for personal use**, though I haven't done many public projects with other collabrators, I can list them all here.
+ - [FTLAutosaveManager](https://github.com/Koussay-Akchi/FTLAutosaveManager/): GUI with 1-click autosave and back-up manager for the videogame FTL.
+ - [Safe-driving](https://github.com/Koussay-Akchi/safe-driving/): a university project coded in ~2 weeks.
+Al machine learning application to detect and track cars in videos with YOLO and
+SSIM, with license plate recognition via OCR.
+Compilation of annotated images into a final video.
- - [Projet-Pet](https://github.com/Koussay-Akchi/projetpet/): a university project coded in ~2 months for university.
+ - [Projet-Pet](https://github.com/Koussay-Akchi/projetpet/): a university project coded in ~1 month.
 I contribute nearly all of the front-end and back-end code for this website. 👉 Here is a [Live website](https://projet-pet.web.app/)
 - [Bon-achat-electronique](https://github.com/Koussay-Akchi/Bon-achat-electronique) : 2 projects about managing electronic vouchers, using different methodologies (Entity framework and raw SQL queries)

 ### Thank you 💖